WT-MM/PortfolioSite/README.md

 # PortfolioSite

-Static site for me and various things I want to share
+Static site for myself and the various things I want to share

 ## Requirements